vlasentiy/Lens24/README.md

     }
 ```

-<i>If you just want to recognize card number, use lightweight version '>=2.0.0' (reduce size up to 33%).<br />
+<i>If you just want to recognize card number, use lightweight version '>=2.0.0' (reduce size up to 33%).
+There is no lottie animation support<br />
-For full recognition use version '[1.0.0..2.0.0)'<br />
+For full recognition use version '[1.0.0..2.*.*)'<br />
 </i>
 <br />
 Add _Lens24_ as a dependency
 ```
 dependencies {
-    implementation 'io.github.vlasentiy:lens24:2.0.0'
+    implementation 'io.github.vlasentiy:lens24:2.0.1'
 }
 ```